isidzukuri/video_sentry/README.md

 ```
 cargo run processor path/to/photo.jpg
 ```
-recognizes all face on given photo.
+recognizes all faces on given photo.
 Result is a vector of names and difference between closest matched face from database: `[("John Dou", 0.25761012784916366)]`

 ## Config